Choquet rank-dependent utility with an exogenous unambiguous source: Axioms and representation

 \begin{proposition} For every preference relation $\succsim$ satisfying Axioms (RC), (M), (SRM), and (C), there exists a unique $\succsim$-matching probability $\nu$.
 Furthermore, $\nu$ is a continuous risk-conforming capacity, and

 \end{proposition}

 Let $\succsim$ satisfy Axioms (RC), (M), (SRM), and (C).
 By Proposition \ref{proposition:match}, the $\succsim$-matching probability is risk conforming.
-Therefore, the $\succsim$-matching probability is able to identify the ambiguity not perceived by $\succsim$.
-The following example provides evidence that the $\succsim$-matching probability can be used as a tool to isolate the ambiguity component of $\succsim$.
+Therefore, the $\succsim$-matching probability {correctly identifies the likelihood of unambiguous events specified by $\mathbb{P}$}.
+The following shows that the $\succsim$-matching probability can be used to isolate the ambiguity component of a CRDU preference relation, which is conceptually similar to \citet[Theorem 3.1]{DKW16}.

-\begin{example} Let $\succsim$ be a CEU preference relation.
-It is clear that $\succsim$ satisfies Axioms (RC) and (M).
-Furthermore, by \citet[Theorem 11.9]{WK10}, $\succsim$ satisfies Axiom (C).
-It is straightforward to verify that $\succsim$ satisfies Axiom (SRM) if and only if the vNM utility function $u$ is strictly increasing.
-We claim that if $\succsim$ satisfies Axiom (SRM), then the unique $\succsim$-matching probability (existence given by Proposition \ref{proposition:match}) is given by the unique $\nu$ in \eqref{eq:sw}.
-To see this, let $A\in \mathcal{F}$ and $R_A\in \mathcal{G}$ satisfy $A\simeq R_A$.
-Therefore,

-Since $u$ is strictly increasing, $u(1)>u(0)$ and $\nu(A)=\mathbb{P}(R_A)$.
-Therefore $\nu$ is the unique $\succsim$-matching probability.
-This provides evidence that the $\succsim$-matching probability can be used as a tool to isolate the ambiguity component of the preferences $\succsim$, as the capacity $\nu$ in \eqref{eq:sw} traditionally has this interpretation; see Section \ref{sec:set}. \end{example}